rayjon/nomo50/README.md

   In response to the Attacks of September 11 in New York, President George W. Bush declares that the "war on terror begins with al Qaeda but it does not end there.
 It will not end until every terrorist group of global reach has been found, stopped and defeated." in an address to Congress marking a period of intensifying domestic espionage conducted by U.S. law enforcement, further militirization of police, and the wide-spread racial profiling of Muslims, Arabs, and South Asians.

+- **2002**

+  The Department of Homeland Security is established by the Geroge W. Bush Administration leading to gross enalargent of domestic espionage operations and security culture.

 - **2006**

   The FBI Counterrorism Division [publishes an investigative report](https://theintercept.com/2017/01/31/the-fbi-has-quietly-investigated-white-supremacist-infiltration-of-law-enforcement/) revealing the historical and widepread infiltration of police departments by white-supremacists terrorist organizations including skin-heads and Nazi's.